elixir-engineering-logo

 Hazardous Area Identification and Characterization

-2. PHAST Dispersion Modelling
+PHAST Dispersion Modeling

 Graph showing the side view of a gas leak dispersion model.
 The y-axis represents cloud height in meters, and the x-axis represents the distance downwind in meters.
 Two curves are plotted: one labeled 'Category 1.5/F @ 587.783 ppm' (blue line) and the other 'Category 5/D @ 587.783 ppm' (purple line).
 The graph shows how the gas cloud disperses and diminishes as it moves downwind from the leak point, with the blue curve stretching farther than the purple curve.
 The equipment used is labeled P-12107/12108, and the material being tracked is crude oil